sanjibdey104/log-of-one/README.md

-A simple blog space to share my inner monologue, hence the name "MyLogue".
+A space to share my inner reflections and monologue.

-Tech uses NextJS for frontend rendering and Google Docs as CMS.
+[Next.js with Google Docs as CMS]